miralemzhang/igem2025-software-zju-china/README.md

 ## Configuration

-### AI Model Setup
+### AI Models Setup
-The AI assistant uses a fine-tuned Llama-3.1 8B model.

-To enable AI features:
+The AI-based models of iLUMA are placed in `/models` To enable AI features:
-1. Contact ZJU-China 2025 team for model files
+1. Open `/models`
-2. Place model files in: `backend/Llama-3-8B-custom-RAG-zh/`
+2. Download and place the model files correctly following `readme.md` in `/models`
-3. Required files: `adapter_config.json`, `adapter_model.safetensors`, `tokenizer_config.json`, `tokenizer.json`
+3. Please aware that model files are large and should not be committed to Git.

 ## Architecture